panzerdp/dmitripavlutin.com/content/posts/165-vue-next-tick/index.md

 ## 1. Vue.nextTick()

-An important idea to understand when changing Vue component data is that the update of the DOM happens asynchronously.
+When changing Vue component data the DOM happen asynchronously.
+That's expected because Vue collects multiple updates from all the components, then tries to create a single batch to update the DOM.

-For example, let's consider the following component that toggles the display of an element:
+For example, let's consider a component that toggles the display of an element:

 ```vue
 <template>